GalSim-developers/GalSim/docs/install_pip.rst

 GalSim uses Eigen for the C++-layer linear algebra calculations.
 It is a header-only library, which means that nothing needs to be compiled to use it.
-You can download the header files yourself, but if you do not, then we use the pip-installable eigency module, which bundles the header files in their installed python directory.
+You can download the header files yourself, but if you do not, then the installation script will download it for you automatically.
 So usually, this dependency should require no work on your part.

-However, it might become useful to install Eigen separately from eigency e.g. if you want to upgrade to a newer version of Eigen than the one that is bundled with eigency.
-(Eigen 3.2.8 is bundled with eigency 1.77.)
-Therefore, this section describes several options for how to obtain and install Eigen.
+However, if you have a version of Eigen already installed on your system, you may want to use that.
+If the right directory is in your path for include file (C_INCLUDE_PATH), it should find it.
+If not, you may specify the right directory to use by setting the EIGEN_DIR environment variable.

 We require Eigen version >= 3.0.
-Most tests have been done with Eigen 3.2.8 or 3.3.4, but we have also tested on 3.0.4, so probably any 3.x version will work.
-However, if you have trouble with another version, try upgrading to 3.2.8 or later.
+The version we download automatically is 3.3.4, so that version is known to work.
+We have also tested with versions 3.2.8 and 3.0.4, so probably any 3.x version will work.
+However, if you have trouble with another version, try upgrading to 3.3.4 or later.

 Note: Prior to version 2.0, GalSim used TMV for the linear algebra back end.
 This is still an option if you prefer (e.g. it may be faster for some use